Tarnya Cox is a research officer with the Vertebrate Pest Research Unit in the NSW Department of Primary Industries.

 Tarnya joined the VPRU in 2010 as part of the RHD-boost project team which aims to improve biological control of the introduced European rabbit.
 Her role is to develop a monitoring and release strategy for new virus strains, to collect rabbit population information from across Australia and to assist in the development of a decision framework for the release of new biological control agents for rabbits.

 Tarnya has participated in research projects on a variety of species including flying foxes and rodents in northern Queensland, mice in South Australia, grey squirrels in the UK and rodents in Cambodia.

-Tarnya’s previous research has included indentifying prey species of owl through bone fragments, the role of flying foxes in the transmission of Leptospirosis, and the use of predator scents to deter vertebrate pests from palatable feed.
+Tarnya's previous research has included identifying prey species of owl through bone fragments, the role of flying foxes in the transmission of Leptospirosis, baiting rates for mouse plagues, trap effectiveness for grey squirrels and the use of predator scents to deter vertebrate pests from palatable feed.

-Cox TE, Murray PJ, Hall GP and Li, X (2010) Pest responses to odors from predators fed a diet of target species conspecifics and heterospecifics.
-Journal of Wildlife Management 74(8): 1737–1744.
+Cox TE, Murray PJ and Hall GP 2010 Pest responses to odors from predators fed a diet of target species conspecifics and heterospecifics Journal of Wildlife Management 74(8): 1737–1744

-Cox TE, Smythe LD and Leung LK-P (2005) Flying foxes as carriers of pathogenic Leptospira species.
-Journal of Wildlife Diseases 41:753–757
+Cox TE, Smythe LD and Leung LK-P 2005 Flying foxes as carriers of pathogenic Leptospira species Journal of Wildlife Diseases 41(4): 753–757